longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 freeciv21-server --file oldgame.sav -p 2224
   Starts a server on port `2224`, loading the savegame named `oldgame.sav`.

-freeciv21-server -R ranklog -l logfile -r start_script -f oldgame.sav.xz -p 2224
-  Starts a server on port `2224`, loading the savegame named `oldgame.sav.xz`.
-Player ranking events are logged to `ranking`, other logging events are placed in `logfile`.
-When the server first starts, it immediately executes the server settings script named `start_script`.
+freeciv21-server -R ranklog -l logfile -r start-script -f oldgame.sav.xz -p 2224 Starts a server on port `2224`, loading the savegame named `oldgame.sav.xz`.
+Player ranking events are logged to `ranklog`, other logging events are placed in `logfile`.
+When the server first starts, it immediately executes the server settings script named `start-script`.
 See freeciv21-server-manual(6) for more information on the server settings script.

 freeciv21-server -a -D users.conf -G -N -q 60 -l logfile -s ./saves -p 2224 Starts a server on port `2224` with authentication enabled (`-a`, `-D`, `-G`, and `-N`).
-If no activitiy for 60 seconds the server will quit (`-q`).
+If no activity for 60 seconds the server will quit (`-q`).
 Logging events are placed in `logfile` and periodic saves are placed in the `./saves` directory.